VPAC/seqpar/sequentialandparallelprogramming.md

 As with other books recently published in this series it is designed in part as a quick reference guide for research-programmers and as a workbook, which can be studied from beginning to end.
 Indeed, it is in the latter manner than a great deal of the material has been derived from a number of parallel programming courses conducted by the Victorian Partnership for Advanced Computing (VPAC).
 The content is deliberately designed in a structured manner, and as such can be used by an educator, including those engaging in self-education.
 Whether through instruction or self-learning it is highly recommended that a learner take the time to work through the code examples carefully and to be prepared to make plenty of errors.
 Errors are a very effective learning tool.

 A number of sources directly contributed to this book, most obviously the official documentation for the OpenMPI API (OpenMP Application Programming Interface v4.0.2, 2015 and OpenMP Application Programming Interface Examples v4.5, 2015), the Open MPI implementation (Open MPI User Manual, 2013), the various debugging and profiling tools (e.g., TAU User Guide, 2015, Valgrind User Manual, 2015, Debugging with GDB, 2015).
-Credit must also be given to the influence of some timeless classics in the programming world, such as  George Pólya, How to Solve It (1945), Brian W. Kernighan and P. J. Plauger, The Elements of Programming Style (2nd edition, 1978), Brian W. Kernighan and Dennis Ritchie, The C Programming Language, (1978),Niklas Wirth Algorithms and Data Structures (1985), Michael Metcalf and John Reid, Fortran 90/95 Explained (1996), and Andy Oram, Greg Wilson (eds), Beautiful Code (2007).
+Credit must also be given to the influence of some timeless classics in the programming world, such as  George Pólya, How to Solve It (1945), Brian W. Kernighan and P. J. Plauger, The Elements of Programming Style (2nd edition, 1978), Brian W. Kernighan and Dennis Ritchie, The C Programming Language, (1978), Niklas Wirth Algorithms and Data Structures (1985), Michael Metcalf and John Reid, Fortran 90/95 Explained (1996), and Andy Oram, Greg Wilson (eds), Beautiful Code (2007).

 Recognition is also given to the various training manuals produced at the Victorian Partnership for Advanced Computing over the years, and those from the Lawrence Livermore National Laboratory and the Edinburg Parallel Computing Centre.
 From the latter two the material (Parallel Programming, OpenMP, Message Passing Interface) all by Blaise Barney, are exceptional contributions to the field as is the course material from Elspeth Minty et. al., (Decomposing the Potentially Parallel, Writing Message Passing Programs with MPI).
 From the former, special thanks is given to Bill Applebe, Alan Lo, Steve Quenette, Patrick Sunter, and Craig West.